Skip to content

 All children have access to Spelling Shed which is a valuable online tool.
 Children should be accessing this at home via their log on and playing minimum 5 – 10 mins per day to really embed the sounds and spelling patterns.
 In turn, this will help with long term memory and increase their weekly spelling scores.

-Children to come to school in their P.E kits on their designated days.
+Children are to come to school in their P.E kits on their designated days.
 Please ensure that your child comes appropriately dressed following school PE dress code.

-Swimming sessions will commence on Tuesday 9th September (Ennis) and Friday 12th September (Rowling) and run all the way through to February 2026.
-Bussell Class' swimming lessons will then commence in February 2026.
 Sessions will be held at Atherstone Leisure centre and delivered by qualified instructors in ability groups.
 Children will travel by coach.

-The Year 3 expectation is for you to read with your child a minimum of 3 times per week and record it in their reading record.
+The Year 3 expectation is for you to read with your child minimum of 5 times per week and record it in their reading record.
+A parent, carer or guardian signature will be required for each read.

-Please refer to the new reading records for guidance and examples on possible questions that you could ask your child about the text which they are reading.
+Please refer to the reading records for guidance and examples on possible questions that you could ask your child about the text which they are reading.

-Reading logs and reading books are expected to be in school every day as part of school equipment and will be checked and signed by school every FRIDAY.
+Reading logs and reading books are expected to be in school every day as part of school equipment and will be checked and signed by school every Thursday.

 Details of the Year 3 learning journey can be found here: